-Security for the Owner/Transferor
+Considerations for the Transferor

 If you are transferring the property, we will discuss with you:

-- What security will you have after making the transfer i.e. income and home
+- What security you will have after making the transfer i.e. income and home

 - How much to transfer

-- Should part of the property be leased, instead of transferred.
+- Should part of the property be leased, instead of transferred

 - Are there pensions available to you

-- The implications of death, divorce or separation of the transferee.
+- The implications of death, divorce or separation of the transferee

 Capital Acquisitions Tax - Agricultural Relief